-In Two-Armed Transparent Mode, the servers need to be isolated from rest the network with the WebMux in between, even though they are in the same network segment.
+In Two-Armed Transparent Mode, the servers need to be isolated from rest the network, even though they are in the same network segment.
 All communication from servers to other servers or clients must flow through the WebMux.
 The WebMux will load balance any traffic targeted to the farm address and let all other traffic flow through like a network cable.
 This simplifies some network configuration, but the server isolation is an additional requirement.